Plan releases to decide what to deliver when

 You can add releases as columns to any features board or grid using Add columns > Releases and toggling the slider.

 Simply click the circle in a release column to assign that row's item to that column's release.
-Press Shift while adding a feature to a release to add it as an additional release, rather than replacing the previously assigned release.

 By dragging and dropping